Paediatric Emergency Medicine Centre of Research Excellence (PEM CRE)

 Sepsis is one of the most common causes of multiple organ dysfunction and death in children and is recognised as an urgent global public health problem.
 One of the key research questions is the optimal type of fluid to use in paediatric sepsis.
 We know that all crystalloid fluids help to reverse shock and children admitted with suspected sepsis routinely receive fluid resuscitation in the emergency department, onwards and in the intensive care unit.

 Unfortunately, the most effective and safest crystalloid fluid to use for initial resuscitation of septic shock has not yet been established.
-PRoMPT BOLUS (PRagMatic Pediatric Trial of Balanced versus NormaL Saline Fluid in Sepsis) is a large pragmatic randomised trial comparing Normal Saline and Balanced Fluids e.g. Lactated Ringer's or PlasmaLyte in children with suspected sepsis.
+PRoMPT BOLUS (PRagMatic Pediatric Trial of Balanced versus NormaL Saline Fluid in Sepsis) is a large pragmatic randomised trial comparing Normal Saline and Balanced Fluids such as Lactated Ringer's or PlasmaLyte in children with suspected sepsis.
 The trial is embedded within everyday clinical practice and provides a cost-efficient and generalisable method of informing best practice.

 This is an international study led by the PECARN network in the United States that also involves the Australian & New Zealand PREDICT network.
 The study has been endorsed by the Australian College of Emergency Medicine Clinical Trials Network (AC EMCTN0005) and the Australian and New Zealand Intensive Care Society Paediatric Study Group (PSG1920-02).
 Funded by an MRFF grant (led by A/Professor Elliot Long and Professor Franz Babl).